Preamble

 Wanting to belong and to be accepted drives Nathan's decision making.
 Early childhood experiences resulted in feelings of being not good enough.
 As a child he felt tolerated and at the mercy of his mother rather than belonging and accepted no matter what.

-He has an insatiable and compelling need to belong somewhere, be part of an authentic, real family, or partnership, a place in which the rules are clear and logical, don't change at the whim of the one who shouts the loudest.
-It's an unconscious need to have a place, loving connections where forgiveness is authentic and consequences are consistent.
+He has an insatiable and compelling need to belong.
+To be part of an authentic, real family, or partnership.
+A place where the rules are clear and logical, don't change at the whim of the one who shouts the loudest.
+It's an unconscious need to have such a place.
+A place of loving connections where forgiveness is authentic and consequences are consistent.

 Chapter 7

-For most of the rest of the week Cadhla and Maria worked inside, cleaning out cupboards ... again.
-Linen and clothes and kitchen things came out of their cardboard boxes and were given permanent places.
-Nathan and two men worked outside getting rid of stuff left behind by the previous owner, gardening, pruning and generally tidying up the yard.
-At lunch times and tea times Cadhla would see to it that everyone got fed.
+For most of the rest of the week Kayla and Maria worked inside, cleaning out cupboards ... again.
+Linen and clothes and kitchen things came out of their cardboard boxes.
+They were given permanent places.
+Nathan and two men worked outside getting rid of stuff left behind by the previous owner.
+They did gardening, pruning and generally tidied up the yard.
+At lunch times and tea times Kayla would see to it that everyone got fed.
 They were simple meals but generous.
 She believed if you work hard you must be well fed.
 She threw herself into making the new, old house their home.
 Nathan was happier than he'd been for years.

-He made many trips to the shops, sent by Cadhla for cleaning materials, food and fizzy drinks.
+He made many trips to the shops.
+Sent by Kayla for cleaning materials, food and fizzy drinks.
 She did not want to go out.
 She spoke about going to a "proper shopping mall" the following week to start looking for rugs.
 Other than that she showed no inclination towards going out of the house.
 She hardly ventured into the garden even.
 Nathan liked the garden, but she defined it as an overgrown mess.
 He'd have to see to tidying it up despite that gardening was his most disliked chore.

 He felt good about getting the roses for her.
-While waiting to pay his thoughts went back to an incident early in their relationship, before he had asked her to marry him.
+He stood at the counter waiting to pay.
+His thoughts went back to an incident early in their relationship, before he had asked her to marry him.
 She showed up at his house without warning, late morning one Saturday.
 She came into the his workshop where he was resawing some used Oregon pine wood for a coat rack.
 He was delighted to see her.
 "Leave that for another day," she said, you can come back to your planks when I'm not here."

 "And so you should be.
 Come," she said taking him by the hand and pulling him towards the door.

 She took him to her car, opened the trunk and pointing at a picnic basket she said, "There.
 Bring it ... work for today is over.
-We are going to have an early lunch on the beach."
+We will have an early lunch on the beach."

 "It's a lovely surprise, Keylie," he said picking up the basket.
 It meant so much more than nice food and sitting in the sun.
-He couldn't find words to describe it.
-Her surprise visit, the picnic basket, the message behind it, she cared, she wanted to be with him.
+He couldn't find words to describe the feeling.
+Her surprise visit, the picnic basket, and the message behind it; she cared, she wanted to be with him.

 "Nathan, I take care of what's important to me," she said as they started down the path.
 "It's what I do.
 I'm not a here today gone tomorrow person.
 "Better get used to it," she added and Nathan, suddenly overwhelmed by the feeling of belonging, felt his eyes fill with tears ... a moment he would treasure forever.

 He gave up on ever meeting the standards his mother laid down.
-And they would change when he somehow managed to achieve them anyway.
+He tried hard.
+But standards would change when he somehow managed to achieve them.
 New standards would be set and he'd be trying to measure up to them.
 In the end he gave up.
 It wasn't a conscious decision.
-It just happened and he left home as soon as he found a way to stand on his own feet.
+It just happened.
+One day he realized he no longer tried.
+Nor cared.
+He left home as soon as he found a way to pay his own way.

 He came out of his thoughts when the nursery woman asked, "Which is your car?
 I'll have the plants loaded for you."